sourishg/stereo-calibration/README.md

 ## OpenCV C++ Stereo Camera Calibration

+_**Note**_: I don't actively maintain this repository anymore.
+PRs are more than welcome to help improve it.

 This repository contains some sources to calibrate the intrinsics of individual cameras and also the extrinsics of a stereo pair.

 ### Dependencies